Sinketsu/artifactsmmo-3-season/README.md

 ## Main goal

 The main goal was to get all the achievements before the end of the season.
+And yes, I achieved this and was on 9-th place.

 Of the additional goals were:
 - use of observability, such as logs and metrics